temcom/hifi-buildscripts/README.md

 Each of above has a subdirectory with its specific build scripts and notes.

 It will not work for anything else that's not at least an almost identical clone for packages to one of the above.
-I.E. It *might* work for Linux Mint based on Ubuntu 17.10, but, is neither tested on or planned to be tested on any distributions not explicitly listed.
+I.E. It *might* work for Linux Mint based on Ubuntu 17.10 using Artful build scripts, but, is neither tested on or planned to be tested on any distributions not explicitly listed.